Alec Zuercher Reichardt

 I teach courses on early North American, Atlantic, and Indigenous history.
 My research is similarly aligned, revolving around the intersections of eighteenth-century European and Indigenous peoples and empires, with general interests in state formation, historical geography, and knowledge production.

-My second book turns to "path diplomacy" and the spatial politics of Indigenous and Euro-American transportation landscapes, from pre-contact through the rise of the early American state.
+My current book project, Path Diplomacy and the Landscape of Politics: Remapping Sovereignty in Early America, turns to the spatial politics of Indigenous and Euro-American transportation landscapes, from pre-contact through the rise of the early American state.
 My other on-going project, which centers on William Johnson and the Brant family, uncovers a cultural and political campaign to create a genteel Mohawk elite in pre-revolutionary New York.

 HIST 1100: “US History to 1865"